davmac314/dinit/doc/linux/DINIT-AS-INIT.md

 services can then start:

 - `syslogd` - the logging daemon.
 This service has the `starts-log` option set, so that Dinit will commence logging (from its buffer) once the service starts.
-The service relies on syslogd from GNU inetutils.
+The example service relies on troglobit's sysklogd.
 Unfortunately it must be a `bgprocess` as it does not support signalling readiness via a file descriptor.
 - `late-filesystems` - check and mount any filesystems which are not needed for general system operation (i.e. "user" filesystems).
 It's not expected that other services will